-Pastor Rick & Diane have been married for nearly 30 years.
-They have two beautiful daughters and six grandchildren.
+Pastor Rick & Diane have been married for 31 years.
+They have two beautiful daughters and seven grandchildren.

 Habakkuk 1:5 (NKJV) “For I will work a work in your days, which you will not believe, though it be told you.”